International-Slackline-Association/slackmap/docs/proposal.md

 - Users who initially create the line/spot will be the owner of the entity
   - For the old transferred data, local clubs will be reached and encouraged to sign up and will be assigned as the owner of the line/spot
   - Owners can transfer the ownership of the line/spot to another user
-- Every user can propose changes to every info about line/spot.
+- Every user can suggest changes to every info about line/spot.
+  - Suggestion should be visible to everyone with a UI indicating whats the difference
-  - The proposals will notify the owner (email)
+  - It will notify the owner (email) and it would repeat the mails until they are resolved
-  - There can be only 1 proposal per entity.
-If there is pending one, further proposals will be disabled
-    - Owners will be notified regularly(emails) to accept/reject the proposal.
-We need to make sure owners are active and take precautions if they are idle for too long.
-  - Owner should be able to see the suggested changes
-    - Can modify the changes before applying
+  - Suggestions can only be viewed but not act upon.
+      - Owners probably wanna change it then update the line/spot.
+This can be highly complex(see github PR features), so we shouldn't dive here and let owners just see the differences in nice UI and edit the line themselves without providing customized editing tools.
-    - Can reject writing an reason (the proposing user will be notified via email)
+  - Owners can reject the suggestion writing a reason (the proposing user will be notified via email)
-  - The history/logs will NOT be displayed but kept internally
+- Owner can change the restriction severity for the line/spot
+  - High severity would mark the lines explicitly visible to give the info at first glance
+  - Owners can mark the highest value (whatever) to hide the lines for public viewers.
+    - Viewers have to contact the owner in this case
 - User can query the line/spots based on
   - line/spot name, country, owner-name
 - Map interface with minimal obstruction in the screen where people can navigate on the map to get an overview.